angular/angular/aio/content/guide/zone.md

 </code-example>

-After you update the data, you need to call `detectChange()` manually to check whether the data changed.
+After you update the data, you need to call `detectChange()` manually to see whether the data changed.
 If the data changed, you render the HTML to reflect the updated data.

 In Angular, this step is unnecessary.